 If you find the water too acidic, you probably need to perform more regular water changes.
 As a rule of thumb, I suggest replacing 15 to 20 percent of the water weekly.
 This way, you won’t stress your fish by changing their environment too abruptly.

 As for the temperature, it should fall between 75-80 degrees Fahrenheit.
 Water that is too hot will stress your betta and won’t hold oxygen properly.
 On the other hand, too cold water will compromise the fish’s metabolism.

 It is also crucial that the temperature remains stable.
-That is why I use the Cobalt Aquatics Flat Neo-Therm Heater (link to Amazon), which I also reviewed here.
+That is why I use the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon), which I also reviewed here.
 It delivers a consistent flow of accurate temperature and allows you to set the desired level.

 2. Creating Hiding Spots

 Betta fish thrive when they have hiding spots.
 Most people add caves and plants into their tanks.
 However, I recommend incorporating both of those.
 Caves are large enough to hide bettas and allow them to rest without any risk of getting spotted by other fish or predators.